 Our Mission and Vision

-- Vision – PMs Today Enabling a Better Tomorrow – where the success of individuals and organizations in our community is directly attributed to Project Management
+- Vision – Project Managers Today Enable a Better Tomorrow – where the success of individuals and the value they contribute to their organizations and the community is directly attributed to Project Management